 We have conveniently collected various position statements from our office here for your review.
 Click the title below to view each statement.

-For all Debtors who are determined to be self-employed or debtors engaged in business, the Trustee requires that the following documentation be uploaded to our office (http://secure.ch13.org/upload) no less than one week prior to the §341 Meeting of Creditors:
+For all Debtors who are determined to be self-employed or debtors engaged in business, the Trustee requires that the following documentation be uploaded to our office through http://www.13documents.com/ no less than one week prior to the §341 Meeting of Creditors:

-Certain Debtors engaged in business will be required to meet with the Trustee prior to the §341 Meeting of Creditors so that the Trustee will be able to review documents reflecting the financial condition of Debtor's business.
+Certain Debtors engaged in business will be required to meet with the Trustee’s Office prior to the §341 Meeting of Creditors so that the Trustee will be able to gather additional information related to Debtor's business.
 Either the Debtor or the record keeper of Debtor's business is required to attend this meeting.
 Although not required, it is preferred that Debtor's counsel attend this meeting.
-The pre-341 meeting will not be recorded and none of the participating parties will placed under oath.

-Following the §341 Meeting of Creditors, the Trustee may require Debtors engaged in business to submit additional documentation.
-This additional documentation includes, but is not limited to, income and expense breakdowns, profit and loss statements, bank statements, insurance policies, and tax returns.
+Following the §341 Meeting of Creditors, tthe Trustee may require Debtors engaged in business to submit additional documentation.
 Requests for additional documentation will be made on case-by-case basis.